 Good oral hygiene is essential before any orthodontic work can begin.
-When devices are placed on the teeth, bits of food are much more likely to become stuck; the patient will need to brush much more carefully and more often to prevent tooth decay while treatment is ongoing.
+When devices are placed on the teeth, food particles are more likely to become stuck.
+The individual will need to brush much more carefully and more often to prevent tooth decay during treatment.

-Assessment - the orthodontist will assess the state of the patient's teeth and make a prediction on how they are likely to develop without treatment.
-The following diagnostic procedures will be performed:
+The orthodontist will assess the state of the person's teeth and predict how they are likely to develop without treatment.

-- A full medical and dental health history
+- taking a full medical and dental health history

 - carrying out a clinical examination

 - taking x-rays of the teeth and jaw

 Next, the orthodontist will decide on a treatment plan.

 Your dentist will usually be able to recommend an orthodontist, or they may be able to do this work themselves.
 A small number of dentists are also trained and qualified as an orthodontist.
 According to the AAO, only 6 percent of dentists are also orthodondists.

 A dentist specializes in the broader area of oral health, including preventing infections, and dealing with the teeth, jaw, nerves, and other aspects.